Actindo-AG/Documentation/DatabaseAndReporting/UserInterface/01b_TimeSeriesDatabases.md

     Time series database identification number.
 The ID number is automatically assigned by the system.

 - *CronLine*
     CronLine defined in time series group to which the time series database has been assigned.
-This column is empty if the **N/A** option has been selected, that is, if the time series database has not been assigned to any group.
+This column is empty if the **N/A** option has been selected, that is, if the time series database has not been assigned to a group.

 - *Last executed at*
     Date and time that the selected time series database has been last executed.